seek-oss/braid-design-system/.changeset/lucky-sloths-cover.md

 'braid-design-system': minor
 ---

-seekAnz, seekBusiness, catho: Improve field border contrast ratio
+Improve field border contrast ratio

-Themes can now configure the colour of field borders separately to standard border colours.
-This facilitates using a higher contrast border colour on fields to further improve accessibility.
+To improve accessibility, field borders have been darkened for the following themes:

-Themes with updated field borders include:
+- `seekAnz`

-- seekAnz
+- `seekBusiness`
-- seekBusiness
+- `seekUnifiedBeta`
-- seekUnifiedBeta
+- `catho` (based on referencing Quantum)

-- catho (based on referencing Quantum)
+Since this is a noticeable visual change that may introduce inconsistincies with custom design elements, **design review is recommended.**